Aptimex/portl/README.md

 Same as `exec`.

 ### fwd PROTOCOL fromPort [toPort]
-Uses socat to forward traffic recieved inside the portl namespace on `localhost:<fromPort>` to `localhost:<toPort>` inside the current namespace, which is typically the normal host namespace.
+Uses socat to forward traffic received inside the portl namespace on `localhost:<fromPort>` to `localhost:<toPort>` inside the current namespace, which is typically the normal host namespace.
 This is useful if you're running something like an SSH reverse port forward inside the namespace and want that to route to a service listening on localhost outside that namespace.

 This is accomplished by creating an on-disk Unix socket file that is accessible from any network namespace, which is used to relay traffic between the two namespaces.